ehrbase/ehrbase/doc/conformance_testing/EHR_CONTRIBUTION.md

 This CONTRIBUTION should be <span class="accepted">ACCEPTED</span>.

-D. If any COMPOSITION is invalid, the whole commit should fail.
+D. If any COMPOSITION is invalid in a CONTRIBUTION, the whole commit should fail.
 It doesn't matter if it is complete or incomplete, event or persistent (just showing some of the combinations below).

 | change_type+  | lifecycle_state++ | composition category | composition validity |
 |:-------------:|:-----------------:|:--------------------:|:--------------------:|